sheeepdev/sheeepdev/README.md

 ### <div align="center">🚀 hi, im sheep!</div>

 <div align="left">
-im a developer from zagreb, croatia. i play the guitar and piano i use arch btw
-i like ricing
-and thats about it :)
+im a developer from zagreb, croatia. i play the guitar and piano, i use arch btw, i like ricing and thats about it :)
 </div>

 &nbsp;